Why Yoga Should Not Be An Olympic Event

 Update 08 Aug 2016: These days some are advocating to include yoga in the Olympics – as an actual Olympic event.
 This piece – penned 4 years ago – aims to show why yoga should never, ever become part of the Olympics…

 With the 2012 Summer Olympic games underway this past weekend in London, it seems an appropriate time to reflect on why yoga should not become an Olympic event.
 Bear in mind, I am not against the Olympics per se.
 Here the only point is should yoga be part of the Olympic paradigm – as some lobby for this to happen.

-Here then are the top ten reasons why yoga should not become an Olympic event:
+Top 10 reasons why yoga should not be an Olympic event…

 10. Yoga is about selflessness, not self-glorification.

 Explanation: In our yoga practice, we aim to overcome the trappings of the petty, unit ego by cultivating selflessness – serving others and ideating on the Supreme.
 Naturally, competing at the Olympics will hinder this process as the little “I”, or unit ego, will be glorified again and again.

 Explanation: The oneness sought in yoga does not only apply to the spiritual realm.
 The social expression of this ideal is the formation of one human society, free from the barriers of nationalism – as well as other perceived differences across race, gender, language, and culture.
 In yoga, we encourage points of commonality and human unity, and discourage all kinds of narrow-mindedness and feelings of difference.